 About Vision

-Vision is a male Czechoslovakian Vlcak almost 6 years old.
+Vision is a male Czechoslovakian Vlcak over 6 years old.
 Carefully selected as a great representative of his breed, Aric decided to make him part of their program.
 Aric has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Uploaded health tests